RadidDesfandri/Cloning/README.md

-# Purwadhika Final Project Repository
+# Template flodering fullstack typescript

 This project uses React.js with NextJS for the frontend, Express.js for the backend, and TurboRepo for monorepo management, facilitating rapid development of a scalable web application with streamlined collaboration and efficient server-client interactions.